mdn/content/files/en-us/web/api/xmlhttprequestupload/timeout_event/index.md

 ### Using the `timeout` event

 You can use the `timeout` event to detect an upload that stopped because of it was too slow.
-For a complete code example that uploads a file and displays a progress bar, see the main {{domxref("XMLHttpRequestUpload)}} page.
+For a complete code example that uploads a file and displays a progress bar, see the main {{domxref("XMLHttpRequestUpload")}} page.

 The timeout is set on the {{domxref("XMTLHttpRequest")}} object using the {{domxref("XMLHttpRequest.timeout")}} property.